XM9G/mictobit-text-message-sender/README.md

 > Open this page at [https://xm9g.github.io/mictobit-text-message-sender/](https://xm9g.github.io/mictobit-text-message-sender/)

+# what is this?
+this sends messages from a microbit to another one but it dosn't work well

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.